iModeljs-meets-AzureDT/windfarm-iot/azure-function/README.md

   ```
   iex "& { $(irm https://aka.ms/install-artifacts-credprovider.ps1) }"
   ```
-2. Run a local azure storage emulator to bind to the azure function.
+2. Run a local Azure Storage Emulator to bind to the Azure function.
 A simple emulator is "Microsoft Azure Storage Emulator".
 You can install and download the software here: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator
-3. Ensure local.settings.json exists in the root directory looking similar to above example.
+3. Ensure `local.settings.json` exists in the root directory looking similar to above example.
 4. You may need to run "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"
 5. "Run" the code in your IDE.